Jump to a section:

 - Phase 5: Illinois Restored - With a vaccine or a highly effective treatment widely available or the elimination of new cases.
 Large festivals and gatherings are permitted with new guidelines and safety procedures.

-- Health care facilities open
+- personal care facilities

 In Illinois, every person over age 2 who is medically able to must wear a face covering when in public places where social distancing is difficult to maintain, such as the grocery store.
 Face coverings need to completely cover your nose and mouth to be effective.
 They can be made from common household items, such as a t-shirt or towel.
 Detailed instructions are available on the CDC website.